-Every workplace action has an ethical dimension.
-It arises from our interdependence with others.
-Acting ethically means canvassing for possible negative impacts on others before we act, and then seeking to minimise these.
-To forewarn yourself about the ethical challenges pay attention to:
+Every workplace action has an ethical dimension arising from our interdependency with others.
+Acting ethically means canvassing our impacts on others and eliminating potential adverse consequences.
+To forewarn yourself about workplace ethical challenges, pay attention to:

-1. Context: The context you are in will have a stronger impact on how you choose to act than your character!
-If you feel pressure to go along to get along be on alert as social pressures predispose us to acting unethically including turning a blind eye to others’ misdoings or take our lead from them.
+- Context: The context you are in will have a more substantial impact on how you act than your character!
+Be on the alert as social pressures predispose us to turn a blind eye to others’ misdoings or take our lead from them.

-- Beware of Goals: People often slip into unethical behaviours at work due to the pressure of unrealistic goals.
-If you find yourself justifying your behaviour choices as being necessary to achieve your goals, recognise you are on a slippery slope that leads to more unethical behaviour.
-Stop and review your organisational and personal values and use these to guide your action options.
+- Beware of Goals: If you find yourself justifying your behaviour choices as necessary to achieve your goals, you are on a slippery slope to more unethical behaviour.
+Stop and review your values and use these to guide your actions.

-3. Beware of Loyalty: Employees can find themselves acting unethically because they are protecting their manager, their teams or even the organisation’s from harm.
-We excuse our unethical actions because we think we have nothing personal to gain.
-Lying to protect others or fudging figures to assist with team targets or cash flow is unethical behaviour even if there is no personal gain.
+- Beware of Loyalty: We fail to see that our actions are unethical because we think personal gain must be involved.
+Lying to protect others or fudging figures to assist with team targets or cash flow is still unethical behaviour even if there is no personal gain.

-4. Inner thoughts: People behave unethically up to the point that they can make excuses for their behaviour.
-These “excuses” or rationalisations are the stories we tell ourselves – everyone’s doing it; no one get hurt; x is dependent on me doing this; its time pressure that make me act this way or whatever other story you tell yourself to justify your actions.
-If you hear yourself making excuses be on the alert to ethical slippage.
+- Inner thoughts: People behave unethically up to the point that they can make excuses for their behaviour.
+These “excuses” or rationalisations are the stories we tell ourselves – everyone’s doing it; no one gets hurt; x is dependent on me doing this; its time pressure that makes me act this way.
+Tune into your internal dialogue and stay alert to ethical slippage.

-5.Well-being: We are more prone to act unethically when we find ourselves tired or stressed or when we feel we are being mistreated.
+5.Well-being: We are more prone to act unethically when tired or stressed or being unfairly treated.
 In these situations, it pays to check out with a trusted colleague whether your proposed action is an ethical one.

-6. Framing: How we “frame” a decision can ignore its ethical dimension.
-If you hear yourself saying “it’s only a business decision” or “just do it” or “ it’s a simple choice between winning and losing” chances are you are ignoring the social or the environmental impacts of your decision and therefore its ethical dimensions.
-There is no such thing as only one dimension when humans are making decisions.
+- Framing: How we “frame” a decision can ignore its ethical dimension.
+If you hear yourself saying “it’s only a business decision” chances are you are ignoring its ethical aspects.
+Avoid making decisions out of a narrow range of information.

-7. Friends and family: Be on alert when friends or family ask you to do something in the workplace as your loyalty to them may override your duty to your organisation and leave you slipping into unethical actions.
+- Friends and family: Be on alert when friends or family ask you to do something as your loyalty to them may override your duty to your organisation and leave you slipping into unethical actions.

 Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
 You can also call us now on 0430 889 850 or email us directly at email@example.com.